My students (children) ask me what is the difference between analog and digital. Is it a good question? We will answer him how? clear and easy…

-In short, analog technology information is translated into a signal that varying amplitude.
-And It should be smooth and continuous.
+In short, the technology of analog information is just a signal that has a wide range of amplitude.
+And It has to be smooth and continuous.

-In digital technology, information is into one and zero formats.
-We called binary.
-Each bit is two distinct amplitudes.
+But in the digital on the other hand, information is summed into one and zero formats.
+We called it “a binary”.
+Each bit has two distinct amplitudes.

 Are you a beginner?
 Learn Basic Electronics